sbulatao/CSE15L-LAB-REPORTS/Lab_7.md

 `i` `base` `<Esc>`

-> This command `i` inserts the text before the current cursor position.
+> This command `i` inserts the text before the current cursor position and we are in insert mode.
 So here we are inserting the word `base` and pressing the `Esc` button to exit out of the inserting mode.

 `n` `dw`